MDPFuzz: Testing Models Solving Markov Decision Processes: Design

 \section{Design}

 \textbf{Assumptions.}~\F~\ref{fig:pipeline} illustrates the workflow of \tool.
 In blackbox settings, the internal of the agent model (our testing target) is not revealed to \tool.
 Similarly, the MDP transition function $T$ and reward function $R$ in the environment are unavailable.
-However, \tool\ can collect the state sequence $\{S_t \}_{t \in [M-1]}$ went through by the target model and obtain the cumulative reward $r$ from the environment.\footnote{$[M]$ is short for $\{0, 1, \cdots, M\}$ throughout this paper.} For instance, when testing autonomous driving models, \tool\ can collect a series of frames that the autonomous driving model captures from the environment and obtain the cumulative reward $r$ corresponding to this series. \tool\ only mutates the initial state $S_0$ of an MDP, under the constraint that it is still realistic after mutation.
+However, \tool\ can collect the state sequence $\{S_t \}_{t \in [M-1]}$ went through by the target model and obtain the cumulative reward $r$ from the environment.
+For instance, when testing autonomous driving models, \tool\ can collect a series of frames that the autonomous driving model captures from the environment and obtain the cumulative reward $r$ corresponding to this series.
+We clarify that this assumption is realistic, even for (commercial) blackbox models.
+As noted above, \tool\ has no access to the blackbox model internals.
+However, in a typical MDP environment, the states and agent actions are observable and the rewards are calculated based on the observed states.
+No additional information is needed. \tool\ only mutates the initial state $S_0$ of an MDP, under the constraint that it is still realistic and solvable after mutation.
 See \S~\ref{sec:implementation} on how mutated initial states are validated in this study.

-\A~\ref{alg:fuzz-alg} formulates the fuzz testing procedure, including key components mentioned in \F~\ref{fig:pipeline}. $\code{Fuzzing}$ is the main entrance of \A~\ref{alg:fuzz-alg}, which returns the set of error-triggering initial states $\mathcal{R}$, forcing the target model to enter severe states (e.g., collisions in autonomous driving models).
-For simplicity, we refer to such severe states as ``crashes'' in this section.
-We summarize the functions corresponding to the key components of \F~\ref{fig:pipeline} as follows:
+\A~\ref{alg:fuzz-alg} formulates the fuzz testing procedure, including key components mentioned in \F~\ref{fig:pipeline}. $\code{Fuzzing}$ is the main entrance of \A~\ref{alg:fuzz-alg}, which returns the set of error-triggering initial states $\mathcal{R}$, forcing the target model to enter severe states (e.g., collisions in autonomous driving).
+As we have discussed in Definition~\ref{def:crash}, we refer to such severe states as ``crashes'' in this paper.
+We summarize functions corresponding to the key components of \F~\ref{fig:pipeline} as follows:

-\begin{itemize}[leftmargin=3mm] \item \code{MDP}: As presented in \A~\ref{alg:fuzz-alg}, \code{MDP} (line 2) starts from the initial state $S_0$ and observes the interaction between the target agent model and the environment for $M$ timesteps.
-It returns the state sequence and the corresponding cumulative reward (line 3).
+\begin{itemize}[leftmargin=4mm,noitemsep,topsep=0pt] \item \code{MDP} starts from the initial state $S_0$ and observes the interaction between the target agent model and the environment for $M$ timesteps (line 2).
+It returns the sequence of covered states and the cumulative reward (line 3).
 The length $M$ of the state sequence is a hyper-parameter.